“I want to unfold.

 I click on it intermittently to remind myself how resilient we are as human beings.
 Story-telling animals who in the midst of chaos and uncertainty keep moving forward.
 Reading, writing and telling our story as part of our survival.

-Split screen, calm and chaos, our story being written day by day, moment to moment.
+Split screen, calm and chaos, our story being written day by day.

 “Fashion is the armour to survive everyday life” .
 Bill Cunningham

 Most evident as he rounded the corner was the fact that ‘Shit Happens’.

 The message permanently tattooed into his upper arm, left no room for argument.

 Glancing at the design of his outfit it initially appeared confused and disheveled, on closer inspection it became obvious that each piece was meticulously chosen and assembled.